 Jameson is a popular Irish whiskey company, first introduced in 1780 and now sold internationally.
 Jameson Distillery Bow St. is the original distillery that first produced this whiskey until the late 1900s.
 Like the Guinness Storehouse, it has become a popular spot for tourists, providing fully interactive tours that bestow a literal taste of Jameson whiskey.
 The tour starts in a room that features some of the history of Jameson.
 This progresses to how the whiskey is made, with the ingredients laid out on tables for visitors to touch and sniff.

-Afterwards, tourists will move into a low-lit room with round tables for a whiskey tasting that includes glasses of Irish, American and Scottish whisky.
-The guide offers instructions on the way to properly taste whiskey and point out the differences between each.
+Afterward, tourists will move into a low-lit room with round tables for a whiskey tasting that includes glasses of Irish, American, and Scottish whisky.
+The guide offers instructions on the way to properly taste whiskey and points out the differences between each.
 If you weren’t a whiskey drinker before, you may discover one that suits your taste here!